Click here to access a written transcript of this episode.

 - The World Health Organization's definition of sexual health

-Erica Smith is a sexuality educator with almost 20 years of experience.
+Erica Smith (she/her) is a sexuality educator with almost 20 years of experience.
 For most of her career, she has worked with young women and queer and trans youth in the juvenile justice system.
 Her current focus is on helping parents understand their LGBTQ+ children and helping folks unlearn the harmful lessons of purity culture.
 Erica believes that access to compassionate, evidence-based, comprehensive sexuality education is a key component of social justice.
 Erica offers private sex education sessions, training, and consultation.
 She also runs a program called Purity Culture Dropout, which helps folx raised in purity culture work through the harmful messaging they received and learn all of the sexuality education they missed in an honest, inclusive, and shame-free way.
 You can find Erica on Instagram.